publicissapient-france/hello-grpc/article/article.md

 RESTful API has been around for almost 20 years.
 First introduced and defined [by Roy Fielding in 2000](https://en.wikipedia.org/wiki/Representational_state_transfer) in parallel with HTTP 1.1, it has been a pillar of building web services.
 As years go by, we see more and more constraints of a typical RESTful service, mostly caused by some fundamental deficiencies in the design of HTTP 1.1.
 Google has actively participated in the definition of a new protocol.
 Its former alternative to HTTP1.x, SPDY, is now part of HTTP/2 protocol, aiming to build a faster and safer internet.

 In recent years, companies started to embrace different approaches to solve their problems.
-We are seeing more and more projects using [GraphQL](https://graphql.org/learn/) to build more flexible web services; one of the alternatives that caught my eyes is gRPC.
+We are seeing a growing number of projects projects using [GraphQL](https://graphql.org/learn/) to build more flexible web services; one of the alternatives that caught my eyes is gRPC.

 # What is gRPC?